 - It is $20 for a tree permit — TWENTY DOLLARS!
 You can choose a big tree (which we love for our two-story great room) or a small tree (we always get a second for the kids to decorate).
 You can experience a true Colorado tree for much less than the real trees sold in the tree lots.

-- It could be FREE if you have a 4th Grade Student: Every Kid in a Park initiative is offering one free Holiday Tree permit to fourth-graders that have a valid 4th Grade Interagency Pass.
+- It could be FREE if you have a 4th or 5th Grade Student: Every Kid in a Park initiative is offering one free Holiday Tree permit to fourth and fifth-graders that have a valid 4th Grade Interagency Pass.
 These free Holiday Tree permits are only available at U.S. Forest Service District offices.
-4th grader and pass must be present to purchase Tree Cutting permit.
+Learn more here.

 - It is a true bonding experience.
 This day is hands down always one of our favorites of the whole year, and we always come home with stories (read below in WHAT YOU NEED TO KNOW!)